Porlock

 The famous Porlock Hill, a 25% (1 in 4) incline with some very tight bends, on the main road leading West along the coast from the village was first ascended by motor car in 1900 for a bet.
 Horse drawn coaches operating the Minehead-Lynton route used this road until they were replaced by motor coaches in 1920.
 There is now a very scenic toll road avoiding the hill which is well signposted.

-Today, Porlock is a busy visitor destination during the summer.
+Today, Porlock is a popular visitor destination throughout the year.

 Porlock is an ideal base from which to explore the wild and beautiful Exmoor National Park.

-There are a number of good hotels, inns, restaurants and shops.
+There are lots of good hotels, inns, restaurants and shops.

 Porlock Weir (see pictures), a little port a mile West of the main village, played a vital part in the life of eastern Exmoor over the centuries when the sea route was by far the easiest way to and from the area.